freeCodeCamp/guide/src/pages/jquery/jquery-css-method/index.md

 ---
-title: jQuery CSS Method
+title: CSS Method
 ---
-## jQuery CSS Method
+## CSS Method

-The jQuery ```.css()``` method gets the value of a computed style property for the first element in the set of matched elements or set one or more CSS properties for every matched element.
+The jQuery `.css()` method gets the value of a computed style property for the first element in the set of matched elements or set one or more CSS properties for every matched element.

 ### Getting